ROOAD: RELLIS Off-road Odometry Analysis Dataset: Benchmarks, Evaluation Metrics and Experiments

 Many VIO research applications have turned to Kalibr as the de facto camera-IMU extrinsics estimator.
-To measure the efficacy of Kalibr camera-IMU extrinsic calibration, several calibration sequences are provided with measured camera linear and angular positions using the camera rail hatching and orientations shown in Fig.~\ref{fig:camimuori}.
+To measure the efficacy of Kalibr camera-IMU extrinsic calibration, several calibration sequences are provided with measured camera linear and angular positions using the Edmund Optic's linear rail hatching and rotary stage orientations shown in Fig.~\ref{fig:camimuori}.
+The linear rail provides a Vernier scale with a resolution of 0.1 mm and the rotary stage provides a resolution of 1 degree.
 This position and orientation estimation of the camera-IMU extrinsics is performed using Kalibr's calibrate camera-IMU tool.
 Processing these sequences in Kalibr results in Table \ref{tbl:kalibr_pos} and \ref{tbl:kalibr_angle}.
-Kalibr shows strong repeatability and accuracy within \(\pm\)1\textdegree~for rotational measurements and \(\pm\)1mm for the x and y measurements in the camera frame.
-The linear estimation of depth (z) axis of the camera is the least accurate with an average error of 47mm and a measurement standard deviation of 10mm.
+Kalibr shows strong repeatability and accuracy within \(\pm\)1\textdegree~for rotational measurements and \(\pm\)1 mm for the x and y measurements in the camera frame.
+The linear estimation of depth (z) axis of the camera is the least accurate with an average error of 47 mm and a measurement standard deviation of 10 mm.
 It is important to note that it is difficult to accurately hand measure the exact position of the aperture and height of the camera sensor with respect to the IMU's exact sensor location when these sensors are enclosed, which grants more confidence to Kalibr's results.